OpenNebula/docs/source/installation_and_configuration/large-scale_deployment/scalability.rst

 Core Tuning
 ---------------------------

 OpenNebula keeps the monitoring history for a defined time in a database table.
 These values are then used to draw the plots in Sunstone.
 These monitoring entries can take quite a bit of storage in your database.
-The amount of storage used will depend on the size of your cloud, and the following configuration attributes in :ref:`monitord.conf <mon_conf>`:
+The amount of storage used will depend on the size of your cloud, and the following configuration attributes in :ref:`/etc/one/monitord.conf <mon_conf>`:

 -  ``MONITORING_INTERVAL_HOST``: Time in seconds between each monitoring cycle.
 Default: 180.
 This parameter sets the timeout to pro-actively restart the monitoring probe in the standard ``udp-push`` model.
 -  ``HOST_MONITORING_EXPIRATION_TIME``: Time, in seconds, to expire monitoring information.
 Default: 12h.